 It is unfortunate that some quarters would rather engage in destructive activism like partnering with criminal and terrorist elements to achieve their goals.
 We have seen how the political opposition were in cahoots with various destabilizing forces to denounce Duterte who was busy inspecting Ompong-ravaged communities, extending assistance and sympathy to the victims.
 One day he is in the Ilocos, the next day in the abandoned Itogon Mining area in Benguet and the next day in Naga City in Cebu.

 He braved the inclement weather, the rigors of travel, the scene of devastation and tragedy while his malefactors, among them Riza Hontivirus, Teddy Casino, Edcel Lagman, detained Leila De Lima, self-detained Antonio Trillanes, (now out on bail) some satanic men in priestly habits, Jose Ma.
 Sison and Renato Reyes took turns in denouncing President Duterte in local and domestic forums.

 Do not forget the atrocities committed by the dictatorship!
 And yes, we too must not forget the slaughter of prostesting farmers in Plaza Mendiola and those who died in the gates of Hacienda Luisita.

 Isn’t it odd that not one group or individual who delivered incendiary speeches in UP and in Luneta ever remembered the manslaughter that happened in Mendiola and Luisita?
 Amnesia?
 (Jun Ledesma)

 Follow Us on Twitter: https://twitter.com/MindanaoExamine

-Read Our News on: https://www.mindanaoexaminer.com/
+Read And Share Our News: https://www.mindanaoexaminer.com/

 Digital Archives: https://issuu.com/mindanaoexaminernewspaper

-See media rates: https://mindanaoexaminer.com/ad-rates/
+See Media Rates: https://mindanaoexaminer.com/ad-rates/